Polymer/old-docs-site/app/1.0/docs/devguide/model-data.md

 ### Look up an array index with by key {#get-array-index}

-In some situations, such as inside an observer, you may have an array key or the array item itself, but not the index.
-Use the standard array `indexOf` method to determine the index.
+In some situations, such as inside an observer, you may have an array key or the array item itself, but not have its index.
+If you have the key or the full path to the item, use `get` to look up the item.
+Then use the standard array `indexOf` method to determine the index.

 ```
-// Delete an item, based on the item key
+// Delete an item, based on the item's key
 var item = this.get(['myArray', key]);
 var index = this.myArray.indexOf(item);
 if (index != -1) {
   this.splice('myArray', index, 1, )
 }
 ```

 ## Override dirty checking {#override-dirty-check}